Smart patio door ideas are likely to be near the top of your wish list, whether you’re tackling a renovation or an extension project.

 How you plan to use the space has a big impact on the door configuration you choose, and there’s a plethora of options to suit your goals.
 Bifolds and sliders are fantastic for creating that all-important garden connection, while French doors are a stunning addition to traditional homes.

 Pivot doors add a contemporary flourish, while pocket doors are smart space savers.
-You can take your pick from frame materials, too, with timber, PVCu, aluminum and composite options available for a range of budgets.
+You can take your pick from frame materials, too, with timber, PVCu, aluminium and composite options available for a range of budgets.

 What should I look for when buying patio doors?